nisa-g/nisa-g/README.md

 # Hi there! 👋
 I'm Nisa!
 I'm aspiring to become a data professional, and I'm all about that hustle to keep learning and growing in the data game.
-I'm diving into the world of data analysis, and data science, even though my formal education didn't exactly lead me down the computer science or statistics path.
+I'm diving into the world of data analysis, and data science, even though my formal education didn't exactly lead me down the computer science path.
 But guess what?
 I'm not letting that stop me! <br>
 <br>

 ### ✅ Competencies